KnowledgeForwardSolutions/CheckDigits.Net/README.md

 transposition errors except 09 -> 90 and vice versa.
 It can also detect most twin errors (i.e. 11 <-> 44) except 22 <-> 55,  33 <-> 66 and 44 <-> 77.

+Valid characters for the Luhn algorithm are decimal digits ('0' - '9').

+Validate method assumes that the check digit is the trailing (right-most) character.

 #### Common Applications

 * Credit card numbers